microsoft/pai/pai-management/doc/how-to-write-pai-configuration.md

 Before deploy or maintain pai on your cluster, you should finish configuring the cluster-configuration first.

-Note: Don't change the name of the file.
+Note: Please do not change the name of the file.
 And those 4 files should be put in the same directory.

-You could find the configuration in this path: [pai/cluster-configuration/](../../cluster-configuration)
+You could find the example configuration file in [pai/cluster-configuration/](../../cluster-configuration).

 ## Index